Campuses and Programs

 See below for more details about the distinctive experiences at each campus location.

-The College of Medicine’s main campus in Lexington, Ky., has set the standard in medical training at the University of Kentucky.
+The College of Medicine’s main campus in Lexington, Ky., has set the standard in medical training.
 It offers a single location where education, research, and clinical care are provided in a close network of facilities.
-This close proximity provides students with easy access to physician and research mentors.
+This provides students with easy access to physician and research mentors.
 Students benefit from the college’s innovative Kentucky Integrated Curriculum, which emphasizes evidence-based medicine and early clinical experiences.

 In addition, the college is a recognized leader in biomedical research focusing on innovative, transformative, and collaborative discoveries that are brought from the bench to the bedside.
 Through this approach, the institution is training our learners to become physicians that align evidence-based practice with the delivery of advanced clinical care.
 The Lexington Campus accepts 124 students per year, and offers three combined degree programs in addition to the MD program which are MD/MBA, MD/MPH, and MD/PhD.